 Birmingham Airport is one of the largest airports within the UK, and it is expected to have seen around 12,457,051 passengers in 2018.
 As an airport, Birmingham is expected to expand in size and scale over the next several years, and with these plans of expansion, factors such as health and safety will play a crucial role.

 It was reported by the HSE that there were 878.2 injuries per 100,000 UK airport employees between the years 2009 to 2014.
 These statistics are based on the air transport industry statistics report ”A study of HSE RIDDOR and Enforcement statistics for the Air Transport industry -2009/10 to 2013/14p ”.
-The HSE also outlined there were 1.4 million workers 2018/19 (of all industries) suffering from a work-related illness.
-An estimated £15 billion costs of injuries and ill health in 2019/20.
+The HSE also outlined there were 1.6 million workers 2019/20 (of all industries) suffering from a work-related illness.
+An estimated £16.2 billion costs of injuries and ill health in 2019/20.
 Other key facts from the HSE are found below.

 In the event you have been involved in an accident at Birmingham Airport, then there are steps outlined by Citizens’ Advice that you should consider.
 They state that in the event of an accident, you should: